A TED Talk by LearnVest: 5 Financial Rules to Live By

 The same is true for the rest of us.

-Watch Alexa’s speech above, and then read about the five principles to live by.
+Read on for the five principles to live by.

 5 Key Financial Principles